cert-manager/boilersuite/README.md

 # boilersuite

-Boilersuite is a tool for checking license boilerplate in cert-manager projects which was ported to Golang from a Python script originally written for Kubernetes.
+Boilersuite is a tool for checking license boilerplate in cert-manager projects.
+It was ported to Golang from a Python script originally written for Kubernetes.
 That Python script was also used [in cert-manager itself](https://github.com/cert-manager/cert-manager/blob/v1.11.0/hack/verify_boilerplate.py).

 It uses boilerplate template files to specify how boilerplate should look in a variety of file formats including Makefiles, go files, Dockerfiles and bash scripts.